 And this is just a small percentage of the sunk costs supply chain managers have to deal with each year: from fraud and theft to lost packages, damages, chargebacks, and so on.
 Each year, companies have billions of dollars worth of goods that go unaccounted for.
 This, in turn, raises global prices for all.

 To add insult to injury, because there’s no way to prove at what point the damage occurred, or who is accountable, the owner has no choice but to absorb those losses.

 But it doesn’t have to be this way, thanks to blockchain.

 Blockchain technology can show where, when, and how a damaged product came to be.
-It adds back that crucial visibility necessary to pinpoint where to place accountability and allows supply chain managers to analyze data to figure out how to prevent similar instances in the future.
+It adds back that crucial visibility necessary to accurately place accountability and allows supply chain managers to analyze data to figure out how to prevent similar instances in the future.
 Additionally, it provides an immutable record of events, so no one can retroactively make changes.
 Whatever is on the blockchain is a verified and accurate account of how everything played out.

 In actuality, there are so many hands that touch a delivery before it gets to its final destination.
 Several things could go wrong at any given point, and without visibility, it is nearly impossible to take proactive steps in preventing future occurrences.
 So get ahead of the curve and look into blockchain for your supply chain.